 This is a column that focuses on something or some things from the comic book sphere of influence that may not get the credit and recognition it deserves.
 Whether that’s a list of comic book movies, ongoing comics, or a set of stories featuring a certain character.
-The columns may take the form of a bullet-pointed list, or a slightly longer thinkpiece – there’s really no formula for this other than whether the things being covered are Underrated in some way.
-This week: Not Rushing Your Comics Reading.
+The columns may take the form of a bullet pointed list, or a slightly longer thinkpiece – there’s really no formula for this other than whether the things being covered are Underrated in some way.

 Join us next week when we look at something else that is, for whatever reason, Underrated.